 Supplementary Explanations Early Notification of General Meeting of Shareholders In order to allow shareholders to secure a sufficient period of time to examine proposals to be resolved at the General Meeting of Shareholders, the Company disclosed a summary of the proposals on the same day they were passed at the Board of Directors.
 The Notice of Convocation was also dispatched to shareholders early on.
-The Notice of Convocation was posted on the Company's website on the following dates, before it was sent by postal mail: Japanese version: June 1 English version: June 1 Scheduling General Meeting of Shareholders Avoiding the Peak Day The Company held the 47th Ordinary General Meeting of Shareholders on June 24, 2022, avoiding the peak day, June 29, 2022.
-Allowing Electronic Exercise of Voting Rights The Company adopts an electronic method for exercising voting rights.
+The Notice of Convocation was posted on the Company's website on the following dates, before it was sent by postal mail: Japanese version: June 1 English version: June 1 Scheduling General Meeting The Company held the 48th Ordinary General Meeting of Shareholders on of Shareholders Avoiding the June 23, 2023, avoiding the peak day, June 29, 2023.
+Peak Day Allowing Electronic Exercise The Company adopts an electronic method for exercising voting rights. of Voting Rights The Company adopts an electronic method for exercising voting rights.
 Participation in Electronic Voting Platform and Other Efforts to Enhance the Voting Environment for Institutional Investors The Company participates in an Electronic Voting Platform run by ICJ, Inc. Providing Notice of Convocation in English The Company prepares a shortened English version of the Notice of Convocation and posts it on the Company's website, to assist non-Japanese shareholders in exercising their voting rights.